Sohini3Mandal/BSc_Dissertation--A-Statistical-Study-On-Diabetes-Using-Logistic-Regression/README.md

 **Sohini Mandal**

 B.Sc.
-Statistics Hons.
-(2021–2024)
+Statistics (Honours), 2021–2024
 St. Xavier’s College (Autonomous), Kolkata

 ---

 ## Academic Note

 This repository is intended for **academic reference and learning purposes**.
-The analysis is based on sample data and forms my undergraduate dissertation.
+The analysis is based on sample data and constitutes my undergraduate dissertation.

 ---